distri/s3-publisher/main.coffee.md

 TODO: This should just publish a single JSON package file for use with `launcher` That same package could be loaded in an editor, modified, and saved again.

+TODO: Think about publishing docs html as a separate thing.

     Q = require "q"
     Uploader = require "s3-uploader"